How Ukrainian cultural heritage is being preserved online | DW | 23.03.2022

 The Vienna-based organization Saving Ukrainian Cultural Heritage Online is on a mission to secure Ukraine's cultural treasures digitally, creating copies of at-risk sites.

-While people in Ukraine are trying to save their cultural heritage, storing them behind sandbags or putting them away in bunkers, the voluntary organization Saving Ukrainian Cultural Heritage Online (SUCHO) is trying to save the country's heritage from afar.
+Though people in Ukraine are trying to save their cultural heritage, storing works behind sandbags or putting them away in bunkers, the voluntary organization Saving Ukrainian Cultural Heritage Online (SUCHO) is trying to save the country's heritage from afar.
 One of its initiators is the Vienna-based digital expert Sebastian Majstorovic.

-"Our school bordered the backyard of the city archive and coincidentally, I was in the classroom, which overlooked the archive building.
+"Our school bordered the backyard of the city archive and, coincidentally, I was in the classroom that overlooked the archive building.
 Because I was already programming apps at the time, I had an iPhone to record a video of the incident.
 The archive collapsed in front of my eyes.
 We saw how people were rescued from the debris of the neighboring residential areas.
-It had a huge impact," Majstorovic told DW.
+It had a huge impact," Majstorovic said.

 On March 3, 2009, the city archive in Cologne collapsed, killing two people